 All Right, That’s It.

-- Number 1: Excessive Social Media Use
+- Number one: Excessive Social Media Use

-- Number 2: Email Overload
+- Number two: Email Overload

-- Number 4: Multitasking
+- Number four: Multitasking

-- Number 6: Procrastination
+- Number six: Procrastination

-- Number 8: Ineffective Communication
+- Number eight: Ineffective Communication

 Circle the three you know you are guilty of or the three you need to focus on.
 Circle them right now.
 Then, go into your planner and your operating system and implement.
-Again, if you don’t have an operating system, I one billion percent recommend Chelsea Jo‘s Systemize Your Life.
+Again, if you don’t have an operating system, I one billion percent recommend Chelsi Jo‘s Systemize Your Life.
 Do it!
 Invest in it!
 I promise you it’s incredible.
 Plug it in.

 I pray this blesses you!